ToonVanEyck/OpenFlap/README.md

 [![Mechanical and Electronics Validation](https://github.com/ToonVanEyck/OpenFlap/actions/workflows/ecad_mcad_ci.yml/badge.svg)](https://github.com/ToonVanEyck/OpenFlap/actions/workflows/ecad_mcad_ci.yml)

+!!! warning

-**🚨 This is still a work in progress.
-Using the the code and files in this repository to create your own display is not recommended at the moment! 🚨**
+    🚨 This is still a work in progress.
+Using the the code and files in this repository to create your own display is not recommended at the moment! 🚨

 The OpenFlap project aims to create a open source, affordable split-flap display for the makers and tinkerers of the world.
 This repository houses all the required files to build, program and modify your very own split-flap display.